Thórsmörk – Rjúpnafell and the hidden valley

 I celebrated my survival with another relaxing stop in the garden of Eden on my way back.

-This handy interactive map shows the hiking route I took from Básar up to Rjúpnafell and the hidden valley.
+This handy interactive map shows the hiking route I took from Básar up to Rjúpnafell and the hidden valley in Thórsmörk.
 You can also zoom in on the different sections of the track for more details.

-Find more practical details & information about Thórsmörk in this article, how to get there and where to stay.
+@ See this article for practical tips & information about Thórsmörk, how to get there and where to stay.

-What was your scariest mountain experience?
-Let me know in the comment box at the bottom of this page.
-Your input can also be valuable for other readers.
-Thank you for sharing. 💚
+@ What was your scariest mountain experience?
+Let me know in the comment section below.
+I’d love to hear from you!
+Your questions, comments and suggestions are also helpful for other readers and travellers.
+Thank you for sharing.

 Enjoying the views, but still feeling slightly apprehensive at the thought of going down…